Samar-Riaz/MERN-Stack-freelancing-saas-platform/README.md

-# 🚀 Freelancia – Private SaaS Freelancing Platform
+# 🚀 PandaHire – Private SaaS Freelancing Platform

 A secure, full-featured freelancing marketplace platform tailored for private communities, enabling admins to post jobs and freelancers/interns to bid, collaborate, and deliver projects seamlessly.